 You can carry out searches of the Local Land Charges Register through a personal search agent if you wish.
-They can do this in our Bath One Stop Shop.The information obtained by a personal search agent from public registers is not guaranteed by the Local Authority.
+They can do this in our Bath Housing, Welfare and Advice Services.The information obtained by a personal search agent from public registers is not guaranteed by the Local Authority.
 Any compensation claim has to be made through the Personal Search Company who completed the search for you.

 They will need to email firstname.lastname@example.org, and we can set them up with a password to access the register, and provide brief training on how to search it.

 They can only view publicly available data in the personal search.
 To get any of the additional data below, they can request a component data search and send us the correct fee.